TimofeiKabakov/TCP-Dictionary-Server/README.md

 - When a connection has been accept()ed, I initialize a new socket **new_fd**. **new_fd** contains information about the machine whose request has been accept()ed.

 - With this info, we can now recv() messages from that machine, parse the received command, maintain the dictionary of values and send() back to that socket if necessary in case of 'getvalue' and 'getall'.

-* I also added checks for the existence of elements in the dictionary.
-If there are no elements and the user commands 'getall', we get a message "No elements in the dictionary".
-In case of 'getvalue' it would be "No such element in the dictionary" if there are either no elements at all or no element with a provided key.